 There are all sorts of buyers out there and in hot seller’s markets, buyers are more willing to compromise on what they really want.
 But not all buyers will feel that way.

 Your best chance of selling your home for a great price is making sure your home shows the best it can.
 That means it’s bright and clean.
 It’s ready to move in, and although it may not have the latest and greatest kitchen and bathrooms, it feels like home to buyers.

 Most buyers don’t want project homes.
-Especially project homes that are 50+ year old ranchers.
+Especially project homes that are 50+ year old homes like many Santa Clara homes.
 There are many concerns for young or first-time home buyers buying an older home, and if they feel your home isn’t well maintained they will pass.

 So before you decide to sell your home, consult with a professional on what it would take to get your home in showing and selling condition.
 Generally, the cost is anywhere from $10K-$20K, but you could get 5 times that if you do the right updates.

 For more information on how to improve your home check out our article on Best Home Improvements when Selling.